 Well, it appears I have a Mediterranean theme going on.
 Yesterday’s recipe was Olive Brittle and today’s is Feta and Spinach Stuffed Stromboli.

 This recipe is similar to the Ham & Cheese Stromboli but easier because it calls for thawed frozen bread dough.
 I’ve never actually used frozen bread dough because I’m too impatient to wait for it to thaw, but one of these days I will try it.
-For this loaf, I made the dough from the Ham & Cheese Stromboli and weighed out a pound.
+For this loaf, I made the dough from the Ham & Cheese Stromboli recipe and weighed out a pound.

 The stromboli can eaten right away, or cut, frozen, and served by the slice.
 Fuzz took a slice in her lunch yesterday and said it was good even though she forgot to warm it in the school microwave.
 I liked it too, and can’t wait to make another loaf using flavored cream cheese.